We operate in line with the NHS Zero Tolerance Policy towards violence and abuse. MORE INFO ➕

 There is no pre-booking of appointments before the day - please ring on the day itself

-Please do not just turn up at the desk expecting to be seen - we are not a walk-in service
+Please do not just turn up at the desk expecting to be assessed - we are not a walk-in service

-You may have to wait but you will definitely be seen on the day
+Once you have an appointment booked, you may have to wait but you will definitely be assessed on the day

-The clinic is extremely busy so we ask for your patience - you will be seen
+The clinic is extremely busy so we ask for your patience - you will be assessed in due course

-Patients may be seen out of turn according to clinical priority
+Patients may be assessed out of turn according to clinical priority

-We cannot guarantee that you will be seen by any particular doctor
+We cannot guarantee that you will be assessed by any particular doctor

 If your problem is not appropriate for the acute care clinic, you will be advised accordingly